lascam-UFU/CookFrame/README.md

  *Repository File:* TraceExtractor.rar

  *Output:* Traces

  We use the TraceExtractor to apply feature location technique based on dynamic analysis where execution traces are used to locate the sets of code elements implementing the features of interest in existing applications.
 These traces are extracted during the execution of a scenario that represents adequately the feature.
 The only need is to know the applications features and know how to execute them.
 A "start" and "end" markings of a feature execution enable the slicing of the differentiation of traces for features.
+During  the  extraction  process,  trace  files  for  eachtriggered  thread  are  generated.
+A  method  call event  datacontains  the  fully  qualified  method  name,  the  system  timeof the call entry, the stack level of the call, and the identifierof the associated object or class.

 - **2- Java2RSF:**